oracle/dtrace-utils/README.md

 This is the userspace component of the official Linux port of the DTrace tracing tool.

-The source has been available at [oss.oracle.com](https://oss.oracle.com/git/gitweb.cgi?p=dtrace-utils.git;a=tags), as a git repository with full git history.
-By posting the source here on github.com, we hope to increase the visibility for our work and to make it even easier for people to access the source.
-We will also use this repository to work with developers in the Linux community.

 Oracle Linux UEK kernel RPMs include DTrace kernel modules for  building and running of the DTrace utilities.
 We also provide pre-built DTrace userspace (utilities) packages for Oracle Linux 6 and Oracle 7.
 The latest packages can be obtained from the following [Oracle Linux yum server](https://yum.oracle.com) repositories: